Bird and Nature Walks

 Bring the Petaluma Wetlands Field Guide written by PWA members Marian Parker and John Shribbs if you have it.
 If not, click here to order one.

-Meet at main entrance near parking lot.
 In the event of rain, nearby fires, or dangerous air quality, scheduled walks will be cancelled.
+No reservations needed!

 Pin It on Pinterest